hugokinahan/sei-project-4/README.md

 Our end product was Sharebnb, a clean, upmarket house swap website with social fucntionality and interconnectivity.

-As a pair we wanted to implement our chosen third party API creatively.
-After deciding on our Superhero API we chose to create a version of the well known game Top Trumps.

 # Features

 # Screenshots